Chapati (1 Piece) and Indian Chole (100 G)

 Incorporate Fiber

-Avoid eating large meals late at night.
-Try to have your meal at least 2-3 hours before bedtime.
+Avoid eating a large meal too late in the evening, as your body may process carbohydrates differently at night.
+Try to have your meal a few hours before bedtime.

 Find Glucose response for your favourite foods